mag-mal/llm-zoomcamp-rag-project/README.md

 ### Running the application locally

-If you want to run the application locally, start only postres, grafana and qdrant:
+If you want to run the application locally, start only postgres, grafana and qdrant:

 ```bash
 docker-compose up postgres grafana qdrant